Optimize your data warehouses, not just your warehouses

 The key things to take into account to optimize your data storage are balancing the need between speed and frequency vs size.

-If however we are talking about massive amounts of data that will be accessed infrequently (or perhaps never), a storage solution optimized for size is likely a better choice for you.
-Here, we’re looking for cheap storage, lots of it, and preferably storage which can auto scale to meet your needs rather than charging for space you’re not using.
-You are likely going to run into issues on the hardware side and other issues such as potential overheating leading to damage and potential data loss are possible issues to consider.
-Keeping it onsite may or may not be the best solution here depending on the cost of hardware and electricity in your location – not even considering reliability issues with having all data in one location.
+If, however, we are talking about massive amounts of data that will be accessed infrequently (or perhaps never), a storage solution optimized for size is likely a better choice for you.
+Here, we’re looking for cheap storage, lots of it, and preferably storage that can auto-scale to meet your needs rather than charging for space you’re not using.
+You are likely going to run into issues on the hardware side, and other issues, such as potential overheating leading to damage and potential data loss, are possible issues to consider.
+Keeping it onsite may or may not be the best solution here, depending on the cost of hardware and electricity in your location, not even considering reliability issues with having all data in one location.

 The final main factor to consider is whether it’s better to store your data onsite or off-premise via a cloud provider such as Amazon’s AWS, Microsoft’s Azure, Google’s GCP, or one of a variety of other cloud providers.

-The traditional approach to storing data is to store it on premise.
+The traditional approach to storing data is to store it on-premises.
 This requires the need for constant server access and ensuring adequate storage capacity.
-This involves a certain amount of planning and investing ahead of time as the last thing you want to do it have a server outage or lack of storage space available leading to lost data.
-Conversely, it’s also not wise to be paying for and maintaining storage capacity which is not being used.
+This involves a certain amount of planning and investing ahead of time, as the last thing you want to do is have a server outage or lack of storage space available, leading to lost data.
+Conversely, it’s also not wise to be paying for and maintaining storage capacity that is not being used.

-In many cases, there are tens or even hundreds of options of type of storage to be chosen from to suit your needs at hand.
+In many cases, there are tens or even hundreds of types of storage to be chosen from to suit your needs at hand.
 In the cloud, even more so than with on-site data storage, choosing the right option for size vs frequency of update is even more important to avoid paying excessive fees to maintain systems not suited for your needs

 Which solution is right for you?

 Need solutions to optimize your data store problems?
-Our team of data experts at Keel Solution are here to help.
+Our team of data experts at Keel Solution is here to help.

 Enjoyed this article?
 Check out these others from our Keel Data series: